ChristineEC/sd_art_outlet/DEPLOYMENT.md

 Once you have done this, the code is available to you locally.
 Ensure that you have python 3.12.8 running in your virtual environment.

 To do this, still in VS Code click the gear icon in the lower left of your screen to open the Command Palette.
-There click on create e and select Python: Create Environment.
+There click on Create and select Python: Create Environment.

 Choose Venv from the dropdown list and then choose the python version you have installed on your computer.
 This project uses Python 3.12.8, so that is recommended.
 Click OK.
 Check to see if you now have a .venv folder in your files pane in VS Code.